tts-community/Tabletop-Simulator-API/docs/book.md

 ####setHighlight(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Draws a highlight rectangle on the popout mode of the PDF at the given coorinates.
-Coordinates (0,0) are the lower left corner of the pdf, while coordinates (1,1) are the upper right corner.
+[<span class="ret boo"></span>](types.md)&nbsp;Draws a highlight rectangle on the popout mode of the PDF at the given coordinates.
+Coordinates (0,0) are the lower left corner of the PDF, while coordinates (1,1) are the upper right corner.

 !!! info "setHighlight(x1, y1, x2, y2)"
     * [<span class="tag flo"></span>](types.md) **x1**: x coordinate of the rectangle's left side.